Colorful-Team-Org/video-app/README.md

 ## Features

-- [x] Upload video files to Wistia project
+- [x] Upload video files to Wistia project from the Contentful web app
 - [x] Browse and select videos available in Wistia project
 - [x] Video preview for uploaded or selected file
 - [x] Update the video name